niceplugin/archive/README.md

 > But when searching for Boolean value, the document is not searched.
 > Therefore, it is recommended to use 0 and 1 instead of Boolean. [link](https://stackoverflow.com/questions/13672906/indexeddb-boolean-index)

-> Option information when an object such as `{field_name: option_object}` is declared instead of a string in field_array.. [link](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/createIndex)
+> Option information when an object such as `{ ...options }` is declared instead of a string in field_array.. [link](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/createIndex)

 ### Return value